The Program on Plastics, Ecosystems, and Public Health

 Interdisciplinary Collaboration, Scalable Solutions

-The Program on Plastics, Ecosystems, and Public Health (PEPH) at the Institute for Sustainability and Energy at Northwestern (ISEN) delivers scalable solutions addressing challenges related to the global use and accumulation of plastics.
+The Program on Plastics, Ecosystems, and Public Health (PEPH) at the Paula M. Trienens Institute for Sustainability and Energy delivers scalable solutions addressing challenges related to the global use and accumulation of plastics.
 This interdisciplinary initiative brings together experts from across Northwestern as well as collaborators from academic, civic, NGO, and industrial partner institutions.

 Get an Inside Look